openzipkin-contrib/zipkin-otel/build-bin/README.md

 parity of the scripts it uses.

 The `on:` section obviates job creation and resource usage for irrelevant events.
-GitHub Actions cannot implement "master, except documentation only-commits" in the same file.
-Hence, deployments of master will happen even on README change.
+GitHub Actions cannot implement "main, except documentation only-commits" in the same file.
+Hence, deployments of main will happen even on README change.

 Here's a partial `deploy.yml` including only the aspects mentioned above.
 Notice env variables are explicitly defined and `on.tags` is a [glob pattern](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet).